Chapter 3. I want a semi-auto.

 From there you go up to the large frame double column magazine, like the Glock 20/21 in .45 auto or 10mm.
 These are big pistols and you need to have big hands to handle them well.
 I paid extra to have a butt job done on my Glock 20 to get it to the point where it fit my hands decently.
 This modification has gotten to be so popular, even with the smaller Glocks, that I understand it is offered by some distributors as a “factory” option.

 One thing you want to be aware of, semi-autos are ammunition sensitive, some of them very much so, both with regard to power and bullet shape.
 You want to run a couple of boxes at a minimum through your weapon before you are willing to bet your life on it.
 Semi-autos have a definite break-in period, except maybe Glocks, again depending on who you ask.
+You should be reluctant to risk you life on a weapon you haven’t put some ammo through.

 As noted previously, the thoughts expressed herein are mine and not Paco’s, CCPOA’s.
 CDCr’s, or anybody else.